dwslab/melt/README.md

 ### matching-jena
 Contains [Jena-based](https://jena.apache.org/) classes related to matcher development as well as additional services such as caching of source and target ontologies.

+### matching-jena-matchers
+Contains modularized matchers that can be used to quickly assemble matching systems.
+Note that it is possible to easily chain those matchers building a matching pipeline.

 ### matching-ml
 The machine learning extension for MELT.
 Currently [gensim](https://radimrehurek.com/gensim/) is supported.
 The ML